Inventua/nucleus-core/Nucleus.Core.Modules/Nucleus.Modules.Maps/Documentation/Maps.md

 ## Maps Module
 The maps modules displays a static map determined by the latitude and longitude.

-Users can select the map providers (Azure or Google) to use, control the size of the image and the level of zoom.
+Users can select the map provider (Azure or Google) to use, control the size of the image and the level of zoom.

-Some settings are only available to the selected provider.
+Some settings are provider-specific.

 For Azure, visit [Azure Maps Render client library](https://learn.microsoft.com/en-us/dotnet/api/overview/azure/maps.rendering-readme) for more information